Cyclic operads, Koszul complexes, and hairy graph complexes: Cyclic operads and modules over twisted Brauer categories

 where the sum in the domain is over unordered decompositions $(U_1, U_2)$.

 For given $(U_1, U_2)$ and $Y$ as above, we take the component

-to be zero unless $|Y\cap U_1| = |U_1|-1$ (equivalently $|Y\cap U_2| = |U_2|-1$), when it is given by the structure map of the cyclic operad $\cpd$ (for the composition).
-The fact that this defines a morphism of the form (\ref{eqn:cpd-structure}) follows from the equivariance properties of the structure morphism of a cyclic operad. \end{proof}
+to be zero unless $|Y\cap U_1| = |U_1|-1$ (equivalently $|Y\cap U_2| = |U_2|-1$), when it is given by the structure map of $\cpd$.
+The fact that this defines a morphism of the form (\ref{eqn:cpd-structure}) follows from the equivariance properties of the structure morphism of a non-unital cyclic operad. \end{proof}

-\begin{rem} The proof identifies an additional condition on (\ref{eqn:cpd-structure}) that is satisfied when the morphism corresponds to the composition map of a cyclic operad.
+\begin{rem} The proof identifies an additional condition on (\ref{eqn:cpd-structure}) that is satisfied when the morphism corresponds to the composition map of a non-unital cyclic operad.
 Namely, the component of (\ref{eqn:cpd-structure})

 is zero if either $U_1 \subset Y$ or $U_2 \subset Y$.
-Observe that this condition is not imposed for modular operads as in \cite{MR4199072} (cf. also \cite{MR1601666}). \end{rem}
+Of course, this condition does not hold in general for modular operads as in \cite{MR4199072} (cf. also \cite{MR1601666}). \end{rem}

 There is a counterpart of Lemma \ref{lem:cpd_composite_map} obtained by replacing $\sfb^2 (\cpd) $ by $\lfb^2 (\cpd)$: